-California Missions Project – Where Did It Go?
+The California Missions Project – Where Did It Go?

-It was a huge undertaking, and if we can all be perfectly honest here, many of the mission models weren’t built by the students.
+These projects were huge undertaking, and if we can all be perfectly honest here, many of the mission models weren’t built by the students.
 They were constructed by the parents.
 Or with a large helping of parental oversight.

 By the early 2000s, many of the California mission projects were made with a kit that was purchased from a hobby store or online.

 What did the students learn during these projects?

 In fact, it may have done more harm than good.
 The students, while focusing on the architecture of the mission model, missed out on critical understanding about the social, cultural, and economic impacts the Spanish mission system had in California.
 The project focused on buildings and glossed over the enslavement of the indigenous people in California.